 Watch a lecture by Professor Ridley on “The Thrills and Spills of Writing Biography”, given to the Swan and Pen Literary Society in June 2013.

-Teaching takes place at the Art Workers’ Guild (www.artworkersguild.org)
+Teaching takes place at the University’s London premises:

-The normal periods of study for achieving these research degrees are as follows:
+The normal periods of study for achieving this research degree is one year full-time or two years part-time.

 Changing the level of the research degree after the start of the course, although not impossible, can produce complications.
 Prospective students uncertain about the level or length of course best suited to them are strongly advised to discuss this with the course director before applying.